paulbellamy/paulbellamy.github.com/_posts/2017-02-19-a-distributed-trustless-coin-flip-algorithm.markdown

 First, each participant secretly makes their selection, and computes a hash of it.
-For this example, I'll be using sha1 hashing abbreviated to 6 characters, but the hash function is less important.
+For this example, I'll be using sha1 hashing abbreviated to 6 characters, but the specific hashing function chosen is not important to the operation of the algorithm.

 ```
 Participant  A        B